facebookarchive/AsyncDisplayKit/_docs/installation.md

  ```objective-c
 github "facebook/AsyncDisplayKit"
 ```
-Run ‘carthage update’ in Terminal and to fetch and build the ASDK library.
+Run ‘carthage update’ in Terminal and to fetch and build the AsyncDisplayKit library.
 This will create a folder named Carthage in your app’s root folder.
 In that folder there will be a ‘Build’ folder from where you have to drag the frameworks you want to use into the “Linked Frameworks and Libraries” section in Xcode.

 ###Static Library